Clear coat damage will mean different things to different people.

 Repainting of the entire hood would be required for acceptable results and a long term solution.

-Clear coat bubbles is more about people using different terms in labeling clear coat damage.
+Clear coat bubbles are more about people using different terms in labeling clear coat damage.
 Most cases where the clear coat begins to peel, crack, and bubble will be a combination of all the many types of clear coat damages that are simply described differently by people.

 If the clear coat on your car appears to be "bubbling", the same bad news exist for you as there is no satisfactory repair other than repaint.

-There is no magical clear coat paint that you can spray out of a can that is going to repair this type of clear coat damage.
+Can Clear Coat Bubbles be Repaired: No. There is no magical clear coat paint that you can spray out of a can that is going to repair this type of clear coat damage.

 Can Clear Coat Flaking be Repaired: No. If you are following along as I highlight the many types of clear coat damages, you might have guessed this is un-repairable.

-This picture represents a very typical scratch in clear coat which most people simply refer to as a car paint scratch.
 These type of scratches are specific and isolated.
-Unlike an overall "scratched" effect to the entire clear coat surface of your car, these types of clear coat damage have to be assessed and treated individual since every scratch on your clear coat will truly be unique.
+Unlike an overall "scratched" effect to the entire clear coat surface of your car, these types of clear coat damages have to be assessed and treated individually since every scratch on your clear coat will truly be unique.

 Can Clear Coat Scratches be Repaired: Yes.
 But as a case by case.